Gunjō Biyori: Music video

 A music video was filmed for the song, directed by Masaaki Uchino.
 It links directly into an additional video shot for the B-side "Sono Onna Fushidara ni Tsuki", which were occasionally shown together on music video channels.
 Both videos were made available on September 8, 2004, on Tokyo Jihen's official website.
 Tokyo Jihen's next single "Sōnan" also featured a music video for the song's B-side that was a continuation of the leading song's video, also directed by Uchino.
 It features the members of Tokyo Jihen in on a dark stage, Sheena soaked in water.
 As they perform the song, spotlights illuminates them.
 The video for "Sono Onna Fushidara ni Tsuki" is performed on the same set, and features Sheena walking amongst the other band members.
 The camera angle is reversed, pointing towards the spotlights and the movie cameras.

 Director Uchino made the theme of the video a band's first performance, as "Gunjō Biyori" was the debut song for the band.
-In order to capturea sense of a "real" Sheena, Uchino soaked Sheena in water, to emulate the effect of a musician sweating during a performance.
+In order to capture a sense of a "real" Sheena, Uchino soaked Sheena in water, to emulate the effect of a musician sweating during a performance.

 The video won the Best Group award at the 2005 Space Shower Music Video Awards.
 It was also nominated for the Best Buzz Asia from Japan award at the 2004 MTV Video Music Awards Japan, however lost to Orange Range's "Locolotion".